Vaginal Rejuvenation (Labiaplasty) – San Diego

 - Reasonable expectations of how much improvement is possible with specific labiaplasty techniques

-Most labiaplasty procedures take less than an hour to perform (some less than 30 minutes), and they’re performed under sedation or general anesthesia.
+Most procedures take less than an hour to perform (some less than 30 minutes), and they’re performed under sedation or general anesthesia.
 Additional procedures like clitoral hood reduction or vaginal floor repair may add 30 to 60 minutes extra to the procedure.
 A mons lift is uncommonly performed as an isolated procedure; a mons lift is most commonly part of a lower body lift operation or extended tummy tuck, but occasionally it is performed by itself and takes about an hour.

-Early postop recovery findings for vaginal rejuvenation can include vaginal discomfort, difficulty urinating, some blood in the urine, swelling, some numbness, and some mental adjustment to the process of healing which most patients undergo.
+Early postop recovery findings include vaginal discomfort, difficulty urinating, some blood in the urine, swelling, some numbness, and some mental adjustment to the process of healing which most patients undergo.
 Most patients are advised to take up to 2 weeks out of social circulation and we’d prefer that you not drive yourself in the first 14 days, or as long as you are still taking any prescription pain medication.
 You will be asked to avoid placing tampons, pessaries, or any other objects into the vagina.
 After a labiaplasty or any other vaginal rejuvenation procedure, it’s essential that you abstain from vaginal intercourse for a minimum of 4 weeks after surgery.
 Most sutures are dissolvable, but there may be a few that need to be removed at around 14 to 21 days postop.

 We ask that you abstain from exercise for 4 weeks and then return to light fitness routines after that.
 It is very important that you do get up and walk even the first night following your procedure.
 You may need some special precautions when going to the bathroom.
 Dr. Sayed and his team provide close postop care in the office and with our remote engagement tools.
 You will be asked to take some supplement medications to aid in your recovery, which may include medications for pain, bruising, swelling, and dietary optimization.